DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 }
 ```

-By changing the order and using one temporary variable we are able to succesfully swap these tiles around.
+By changing the order and using one temporary variable we are able to successfully swap these tiles around.

 Now the right side is very similar just in a different order.